A Guide for The Math Section of CAHSEE

-Whatever method you choose for your test preparation, given below are four steps that can aid in your CAHSEE Math prep.
+Whatever method you choose for your test preparation, given below are four steps that can aid in your preparation for Math section.
 These are commonly applicable, generic steps that can aid the styles of most people and benefit them:

-Learn about the test section content: Learning about the test content and the different focus areas within is important in your CAHSEE Math prep.
-The following are the broad areas included in the CAHSEE Mathematics section:
+Learn about the test section content: Learning about the test content and the different focus areas within is important part of Math prep.
+The following are the broad areas included in this section:

 - Mathematical and Logical reasoning

 For a more detailed description of the contents, you may refer to the test blueprint or the CAHSEE Mathematics study guide available online.